Last updated in 2022

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

-This is a front loaded program, beginning with a 8-month off-campus, then followed by a 12-month on-campus didactic phase, and distance education.
+This is a front loaded program, beginning with a 8-month off-campus, then followed by a 12-month on-campus didactic phase, and distance education and 16-month clinical practice.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.